 The IU College of Arts and Sciences has thousands of active alumni.
 Check out the College Luminaries program, which connects students with the College's most influential, successful, and inspiring alumni.

 Join the Walter Center Success Network to remain in touch, network directly with College of Arts and Sciences Alumni, and let others know where your path takes you.

 Is it for you?

-Degrees earned in the Department of Classical Studies attract students from a variety of backgrounds and interests.
-Students who choose to study Classical Civilization typically possess some of the following qualities:
+The Department of Classical Studies attract students from a variety of backgrounds and interests.
+They typically possess some of the following qualities:

 - A strong general interest in exploring the languages and cultures of the ancient world

-- Desire to study many different facets of the cultures of Ancient Rome and Greece, including their literature, mythology, history, art, and architecture
+- Desire to study many different facets of Ancient Roman and Greek culture, including their literature, mythology, history, art, and architecture

 - Aspiration to pursue a career in medicine, law, business, education, journalism, or the arts